berggrueninstitute/Life-Otherwise/_articles/06-citlalli.md

 _Professor Ruiz:_ And so…

 _Dr.
-Magdaleno:_ Well, it’s actually the next step because that’s when they got into a fightor a serious disagreementand Memo came back to the States.
+Magdaleno:_ Well, it’s actually the next step because that’s when they got into a fightor a serious disagreement—and Memo came back to the States.
 Because Xiloj…

 Oh, I’m sorry, Professor.
 I didn’t mean to interrupt you.